datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 These are quiz designed for my team to practice naming methods, I'll list some of them here as examples.

-Note other examples are filtered 'cause they were only designed to examine my team's ability to properly name function names in English.
+Note other examples are filtered 'cause they were only there to examine my team's ability to properly name methods in English.

 ``` php
 //Get a particular user's email address.